Cal Raleigh Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.60 team ERA that ranks second across all league pitching staffs.
+- The Astros have the second-ranked team ERA among all league pitching staffs (3.62).

-- The Astros rank 16th in baseball in home runs given up (97 total, 1.1 per game).
+- Astros pitchers combine to rank 17th in baseball in home runs allowed (100 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.